It has been said that all plays are equal for the first four words:

 At the time, I was teaching a seventh grade English unit on O. Henry’s famous short story, “The Ransom of Red Chief,” and my students were working on a creative writing assignment where they could write about any kidnapping gone awry.
 Most wrote about abducted siblings, a few about step-parents or friends, and two very bright boys announced with wicked smiles that if anyone were to be kidnapped and not wanted back, it would have to be an English teacher.
 After taming the ruckus of agreement from the rest of my class, I challenged the guys to write their version, and I wrote mine in play form so we could read it aloud in class.
 Despite the fact that the boys’ unwanted kidnap victim had a name suspiciously similar to mine, the end result was a grade of 100 for them, and a near-ready version of The Ransom of Miss Elverna Dower for me.
 I staged and directed the play a few years later, and it was published in 2009 by Pioneer Drama Service, and given the Shubert Fendrich Memorial Playwriting Award.

-The fall of 2012 saw the premiere of the very popular Unplugged, a play about a small town that gives up technology for thirty days.
+The very popular Unplugged premiered in 2012.
+It is a comedy in two acts about a small town that gives up technology for thirty days.
 For ten years, North Creek had been known as 'The Most Wired Town in America' thanks to an award-winning essay by a student named Abigail Rickman that led to a lifetime supply of SOLOtech products.
 When benefactor and reclusive technology genius Tom Morris receives Abigail's SOLOpad in the mail, along with a request to come retrieve the rest of the state-of-the-art technology he had given the town, he decides to anonymously visit North Creek to see just how his enormously popular devices have affected their lives.
 Once there, Tom meets a now grown Abigail and begins to rethink his plan to make North Creek the site of his newest brainchild: a Virtual Recreation Resort, where busy travelers can see the world without ever leaving their rooms.
-The very popular Unplugged is now available from Pioneer Drama Services.
+A runaway success at all levels, Unplugged is available from Pioneer Drama Services.